 10 sustainable development project ideas to engage students

-Summary: You are a teacher, student group or Green Office and are looking for ways to engage students on the Sustainable Development Goals (SDGs) ?
-Get inspired by the sustainable development project ideas in this post.
-Engaging students on the SDGs is a key practice of a sustainable university.
+Are you a teacher, student group, or Green Office looking for ways to engage students on the Sustainable Development Goals (SDGs) ?
+If so, then get inspired by the sustainable development project ideas in this post.

 The 17 Sustainable Development Goals (SDGs) of the United Nations are the new global agenda to enable all humans to live a safe, peaceful and prosperous life within planetary boundaries.
 But how can you engage students on the SDGs?